fandianpf/antlr4-regressionTestRig/README.md

 * *-encoding encodingName* read the input file using the encoding provided by "encodingname".

+* *-metrics metricsTablePath* (version 0.2) load and save the lexer and parser metrics to/from the filesystem file located at "metricsTablePath".

-* *-timings timingsTablePath* load and save the lexer and parser timings to/from the filesystem file located at "timingsTablePath".
+* *-timings timingsTablePath* (version 0.1) load and save the lexer and parser metrics to/from the filesystem file located at "timingsTablePath".

-* *-sourceDir sourceDirPath* the name of each testDoc in the timingsTable will have this "sourceDirPath" removed from the begining of the path provided for each input file.
+* *-sourceDir sourceDirPath* the name of each testDoc in the metricsTable will have this "sourceDirPath" removed from the begining of the path provided for each input file.